AlexB52/retest/README.md

 # Retest

 Retest is a small command line tool to help refactor code by watching a file change and running its matching spec.
-You don't need a configuration file to start refactoring.
+You don't need to add it in your Gemfile or set a configuration file to start refactoring.

 ## Why?
 It is advised to be one `cmd + z` away from green tests when refactoring.
 This means running tests after every line change.
 Let Retest rerun your tests after every file change you make.